adrwis/adrwis/README.md

 If you’re looking for a dedicated and skilled Data Analyst who can elevate your data strategy, I am the professional you need.

-To see my reports, please download the Power BI file and open it in your Power BI desktop.
+To see my reports, please download the Power BI file and open it in your Power BI desktop 🔭.

 Best regards,
 Ada

-_e-mail: adriana.wisniewska@gmail.com
+📫 e-mail: adriana.wisniewska@gmail.com
-_mobile: +48 728 884 506_
+💬 mobile: +48 728 884 506_